|World||Gears Infinite (Mechanus)|

 In 862 HE, refugees of the world Osâchar, aboard ancient primordial troop carriers, the Helas Vessels, entered Bal-Kriav's atmosphere.
 On board one of these vessels was the then mortal Neld-Rac.
-He was one of the three Saints of Maen.
-These former leaders of the Horgon Empire were broken in the Second Suellk Invasion and then scattered far apart when their arks came to their new home world.
+He was one of the three Saints of Maen, a former leader of the Horgon Empire (159 HE - 537 HE).

 In 1355 HE, the last year of the Durkoth Descent (995 HE - 1355 HE), many of Neld-Rac's followers disappeared into their great hibernation vaults.
 With a much diminished worshipper base gone, he turned to finding new followers among the natives.

 In 1026, two thousand years since the Durkoth abandoned the Spire for ocean deeps, lore seekers in the employ of Bralda-Balc entered the alien structure.
 One of the things they plundered from the place were the Lab Journals of Neld-Rac.
 These were technical writings in lab journal form, done in such a way that they talk of himself highly and convincingly, such that many end up becoming deeply interested, at a religious level, to Neld-Rac.